flaneurette/Task-Management-Tips/Examples/Programming.md

 #### 5. Start Coding Toward the Beat

-Pick the first beat (e.g., sign-up form) and just build that - don't jump ahead to password hashing or login yet.
+Pick the first beat (e.g., sign-up form) and just build that

 #### 6. Daily Coding

 Write/commit **a small working piece per day** - one function, one component, one test.
-Consistency over volume: a tiny working commit beats a stalled ambitious one.

 #### 7. Doubt Log / Backlog

-If you think of a feature or refactor that doesn't belong to the current module (e.g., "what if we add social sharing?"), log it in the backlog file instead of chasing it mid-task.
-Keeps focus on the beat at hand.
+If you think of a feature or refactor, log it in the backlog file instead of chasing it mid-task.

 #### 8. Building Toward Module Completion

-Chain the beats together until the module works end-to-end (e.g., full auth flow functions and passes tests).
+Chain the beats together until the module works end-to-end

 #### 9. Building Toward Project Completion